lsst-sqre/gafaelfawr/docs/arch/routes.rst

 ``/auth``
     Perform authentication and authorization checks.
-    Meant to be run as an auth subrequest from nginx.
+    Meant to be run as an auth subrequest from NGINX.
     For documentation on the parameters accepted by this route, see :ref:`auth-config`.
     For more information on how the ``/auth`` route is used, see :ref:`browser-flow`.